Are you looking for…

 Having a son is Warren’s biggest dream, which shatters when he finds out that his wife can’t have children.
 He meets a stripper, Gisele, who is luscious, fertile and open to Warren’s charms.
 Their friendship leads to them getting closer and opens the door to trouble in Warren’s marriage.

 Warren is caught in a compromising position, forced to choose between his wife and starting a family.
-The solution he comes up with seems perfect for everyone but ends up hurting everyone.
+The solution he comes up with seems perfect but ends up hurting everyone.

 “No!” she screamed as two bodies thudded the floor.
 I dashed into the lounge.